 For each person alive, adolescence is a white-knuckle ride through many manifestations of growing up, getting to know yourself, and finding your place in the world.
 But what happens when a sidekick of this process is anxiety?
 How do we cope with pervading feelings of irritability and stress that affects our mood, eating and sleeping habits, school performance, self-esteem?
 How do we build Resilience?
 Below is a Netflix link to 'The Mind Explained: Anxiety".
 It is a fantastic overview on how anxiety can form, it's history and solutions.

 1. Stop reassuring

 “Don’t worry”, “Relax’’, “There’s nothing to worry about”.
-How many times did you hear this?
+How many times do teens with anxiety hear this?
 Did it ever help you or provide necessary support?
 When teenagers hear these common phrases – they’ll automatically believe that you don’t understand them and that you don’t take them seriously.
 If a teenager accepts that his or hers problems are just a product of their imagination, he or she might develop anxiety about anxiety and be overwhelmed because they are feeling in inappropriate way.

 2. Acknowledge their feelings and thoughts